SeijiEmery/Arith/cpp/README.md

 Or alternatively just edit the examples in main() yourself.

+Note: by default `make` will also build and run the haskell version, which assumes that you have GHC installed.

+## Haskell

+There is a direct translation of the c++ source to haskell in src/arith.hs, and this should produce the same exact output (with some form of printing enabled) as the c++ version (albeit with '()' instead of '<>').

 ## Editing:

 If you have [when-changed](https://github.com/joh/when-changed) installed, you can run `make interactive` (and hit enter), and it will re-run `make run_all` whenever arith.cpp or the Makefile changes.